 Final Thoughts On Growing Hydroponic Mushrooms

-If you’ve grown any other kind of vegetable hydroponically before, you might be surprised by the techniques prescribed above for growing hydroponic mushrooms.
+You might be surprised by the techniques prescribed above for growing hydroponic mushrooms.
+Especially if you’ve grown any other kind of vegetable hydroponically before.

-True, learning how to grow these is quite a bit different than growing any other kind of plant in a soilless environment.
+Learning how to grow mushrooms is quite a bit different than growing any other kind of plant in a soilless environment.

 That’s not to say that it can’t be done!
 When you take the time to learn how, you’ll be rewarded with fresh mushrooms during any season of the year.